ncatlab/nlab-content/pages/17527.md

 The **Umbral Moonshine Conjectures** assert that there are infinite-dimensional graded modules, for prescribed finite groups, whose McKay-Thompson series are certain distinguished mock modular forms.
-It relates the 23 Niemeier lattices, even unimodular positive-definite lattices of rank 24 with notrivial root systems, to mock theta functions.
+It relates the 23 Niemeier lattices, even unimodular positive-definite lattices of rank 24 with non-trivial root systems, to mock theta functions.

 Umbral moonshine is a generalization of the [[Mathieu moonshine]] phenomenon which relates representations of the [[Mathieu group]] $M_24$ with [[K3 surfaces]].
 As noted in 2010 by Eguchi, Ooguri, and Tachikawa, dimensions of some representations of $M_24$, the largest sporadic simple Mathieu group, are multiplicities of superconformal algebra characters in the K3 elliptic genus.